ra5put1n/Pytest-add-extension/README.md

 # How to add extension for automation test in Pytest for [LambdaTest](https://www.lambdatest.com/?utm_source=github&utm_medium=repo&utm_campaign=Pytest-add-extension)

 If your webapp requires an extension for automation test in Pytest for Lambdatest, you can use the following steps to upload extension and run your test.
+You can refer to sample test repo [here](https://github.com/LambdaTest/pytest-selenium-sample).

 # Steps: